Software Peter principle

 The Software Peter principle is used in software engineering to describe a dying project which has become too complex to be understood even by its own developers.

 It is well known in the industry as a silent killer of projects, but by the time the symptoms arise it is often too late to do anything about it.
 Good managers can avoid this disaster by establishing clear coding practices where unnecessarily complicated code and design is avoided.

 The name is used in the book C++ FAQs (see below), and is derived from the Peter principle – a theory about incompetence in hierarchical organizations.

 Causes

 Loss of conceptual integrity

-The conceptual integrity of software is a measure of how well it conforms to a single, simple set of design principles, according to The Mythical Man Month by Fred Brooks.
+The conceptual integrity of software is a measure of how well it conforms to a single, simple set of design principles, according to The Mythical Man Month.
 When done properly, it provides the most functionality using the simplest idioms.
 It makes software easier to use by making it simple to create and learn.

 Conceptual integrity is achieved when the software’s design proceeds from a small number of agreeing individuals.
 For software to maintain conceptual integrity, the design must be controlled by a single, small group of people who understand the code (including the nature of how all the subroutines and variables interact) in depth.